Jelly bean: Manufacture

-The basic ingredients of jelly beans include sugar, tapioca or corn syrup, and pectin or starch.
+The basic ingredients of jelly beans include sugar, tapioca, corn syrup, and pectin or starch.
 Relatively minor amounts of the emulsifying agent lecithin, anti-foaming agents, an edible wax such as carnauba wax or beeswax, salt, and confectioner's glaze are also included.
 The ingredients that give each bean its character are also relatively small in proportion and may vary depending on the flavor.

 Slang

 In United States slang during the 1910s and early 1920s, a "jellybean" or "jelly-bean" was a young man who dressed stylishly but had little else to recommend him, similar to the older terms dandy and fop.
-F. Scott Fitzgerald published a story about such a character, The Jelly-Bean, during 1920.
+F. Scott Fitzgerald published a story, The Jelly-Bean, about such a character in 1920.
+While previously common, the slang word has fallen out of fashion as of 2025.

 In popular culture

 When Beatlemania broke out in 1964, fans of the Beatles in the US pelted the band with jelly beans (emulating fans in the UK who threw the British candy Jelly Babies at George Harrison, who reportedly liked eating them).

-President Ronald Reagan's favorite treat was jelly beans.